Skip to main content

 Tip

-• Use the STM32CubeMX configurations found in these example projects as inspiration to get your specific MCU to support MJPEG Video Decoding.
+• Use the STM32CubeMX configurations found in these example projects as inspiration to enable MJPEG video decoding on your specific MCU.

 The video task stack size (defined in words for CMSIS V2) and RTOS heap size are two important factors.

-For software decoding the stack size must be carefully set because LibJPEG uses dynamic memory allocation.
-For hardware decoding the stack size can be substantially lower because there is no software stack which dynamically allocates memory.
+For software decoding, the stack size must be carefully set because LibJPEG uses dynamic memory allocation.
+This means that the FreeRTOS heap should be large enough to accommodate your general application + 0xA000 (~41kB).
+For hardware decoding, the stack size can be substantially lower because there is no software stack that dynamically allocates memory.

 FreeRTOS Task Configuration